-The benefits of a cloud penetration test are increased technical assurance, and better understanding of the attack surface that your systems are exposed to.
-Cloud services, whether they are infrastructure as a service (IaaS), platform as a service (PaaS), or software as a service (SaaS), are prone to security misconfigurations, weaknesses, and security threats just as traditional systems are.
+The benefits of cloud pentesting are increased technical assurance, and better understanding of the attack surface that your systems are exposed to.
+Cloud systems, whether they are infrastructure as a service (IaaS), platform as a service (PaaS), or software as a service (SaaS), are prone to security misconfigurations, weaknesses, and security threats just as traditional systems are.

-By performing a cloud penetration test you will get:
+By performing cloud security testing you will get:

 Operational Security Headaches

 - 33% Lack of Visibility into infrastructure security

 - 31% Lack of qualified staff

 - Insecure Interfaces/APIs